NikolaosPattelakis/LearningExperience/README.md

 Add border to image
 Add different colours in list (even light blue, odd, light gray) Add a like element, as "Likes: 0", number in red colour

+#3 Project 3
+Change all elements into div elements, but keep current format Divide "Title: Minecraft" and all similar elements into two elements "Title:" and "Minecraft".
+Keep them inline